 What are the missed opportunities?

-• It would have been very helpful in practice if the Bill were to permit short extensions to longer-term contracts where the time remaining does not permit an orderly re-award procedure.
+• It would have been very helpful in practice if the Act were to permit short extensions to longer-term contracts where the time remaining does not permit an orderly re-award procedure.
 While conceding that this could be seen as rewarding poor contracting authority practise in some cases, in others (for example where legislative change or a challenge to an award process import delays), this latitude would have been useful.

-• Removal of the requirement, in the so-called 'safe harbour' provisions (now referred to as (non-) substantial modification), that the value of the contract modification be less than the applicable threshold value would have made the safe harbour provisions very much more useful in practice.
+• Removal of the requirement, in the so-called 'safe harbour' provisions (now referred to as (non-) substantial modification), that the value of the contract modification be less than the applicable threshold value would have made the safe harbour provisions much more useful in practice.
 This requirement renders the safe harbour mostly useless for larger contracts, even where any independent observer would conclude that a new award process would be illogical and inefficient.

-Where the Bill could be clearer:
+Where the act could be clearer:

 The changes on business transfers:

 • The PCR permit contract modification without a fresh process in cases of "universal or partial succession into the position of the initial contractor, following corporate restructuring, including takeover, merger, acquisition or insolvency" – this is commendably broad (as caselaw has confirmed)[1].
-And while the Bill expressly refers to "novation or assignment" of a contract (which helpfully clears up a potential wrinkle in the PCR wording) the wording is arguably narrower than the PCR in two critical respects:
+And while the Act expressly refers to "novation or assignment" of a contract (which helpfully clears up a potential wrinkle in the PCR wording) the wording is arguably narrower than the PCR in two critical respects:

-• The relevant provision refers to the change being "required": when can it ever be said (even in the case of the insolvency of the original contractor) that a change of contractor is required, however desirable/efficient/appropriate it might be; this will give lawyers for purchasers in M&A deals sleepless nights.
+• The relevant provision refers to the change being "required": when can it ever be said (even in the case of the insolvency of the original contractor) that a change of contractor is required, however desirable/efficient/appropriate it might be?

 What does this mean for contracting authorities and suppliers?